 Relapsing remitting MS

-More than 8 out of every 10 people with MS are diagnosed with the relapsing remitting type.
+Between 8 and 9 of every 10 people with MS are diagnosed with the relapsing remitting type.

 Someone with relapsing remitting MS will have episodes of new or worsening symptoms, known as relapses.